sta712-f22/sta712-f22.github.io/about.md

 Keep in mind that debugging software issues can take time, so make sure to start the assignments early in case you run into problems.

-**Office hours:** On Monday and Wednesday, I will have office hours in 15-minute appointment slots.
+**Office hours:** On Monday 3-4 and Wednesday 11-12, I will have office hours in 15-minute appointment slots.
 You may sign up (one person per slot) [here](https://calendar.google.com/calendar/u/0/selfsched?sstoken=UU5FbWRMeTJRWGxafGRlZmF1bHR8YzljNjUzMDk5MzRhMTA0ZGJmY2NhZDcxNmViOGVlNGY).
 Please sign up for only one slot at a time.
 You may attend these appointments either in-person or virtually.
 If you plan to attend virtually, please let me know beforehand.

-On Thursday, I will have drop-in office hours (no appointments) for anyone who wants to stop by.
+On Wednesday 12 - 12:45 and Thursday 1-2, I will have drop-in office hours (no appointment needed) for anyone who wants to stop by.

 Times: